 Summary of Comments Received: Officer Technical Comment: If the available car bays are used by two doctors and one receptionist, then that leaves only one disabled bay for patients, therefore additional patients will likely park on Vincent Street.
 The proposed car parking complies with the City's Policy No. 7.7.1 - Parking and Access with the provision of six car bays for the consulting component (refer Attachment 4).
 Exiting the site onto Vincent Street is dangerous with the volume of traffic and close proximity to traffic lights.
-Use The vehicles will exit in forward gear, as the proposed car parking layout provides for a reversing area within the lot.
-Potential noise complaints from the residential uses about the business and vice versa as there is almost no buffer zone between the neighbouring property.
-The property is located along a major road in an inner city context.
-Additionally it is recommended that a condition is imposed requiring an acoustic report for the consulting room component to ensure that any proposed plant or equipment at the consulting rooms does not exceed permitted noise levels.
-Unspecific nature of the Medical Practice - could specialise in drug addiction or mental illness and be invasive to neighbours.
-Even if a non-evasive practice is proposed, there is no guarantee that the type of practice will not change.
-Although the application was advertised for consulting rooms (medical) the proposed use is for a physiotherapy practice.
+The vehicles will exit in forward gear, as the proposed car parking layout provides for a reversing area within the lot.
+Potential noise complaints from the residential uses about the business and vice versa as there is almost no buffer zone between the neighbouring property. inner city context.
+Additionally it is Unspecific nature of the Medical Practice - could specialise in drug addiction or mental illness and be invasive to neighbours.
+Even if a non-evasive practice is proposed, there is no guarantee that the type of practice will not change. consulting rooms (medical) the proposed use is for a physiotherapy practice.
 The use will erode the lifestyle that a residential zone affords as the practice appears to be a high volume practice.
-The proposed additional use is located in close proximity to other commercial type uses and the commercial area on the corner of Vincent and Fitzgerald Streets.
 Patient/doctor confidentiality will be compromised due to the close proximity of the neighbouring dwellings.
 This concern is not a valid planning consideration.